If a picture is worth 1,000 words, then fundraising videos must be worth millions.

-Here are my best tips for creating great videos.
+Here are my best tips for creating great fundraising videos.

 1. Plan ahead and be purposeful.
 Before you start shooting, think about exactly what you want to shoot.
 What’s the purpose of the video?
 How will you use it?
 What do you want viewers to do after they watch (CTA)?
 Who needs to be in it?
 Let the answers to those questions guide your video plan.

 2. Use a script.
 Or at least notes.
 Don’t wing it.
-You don’t want to ramble or stumble over your words on video because people will stop watching.
+You don’t want to ramble or stumble over your words in fundraising videos because people will stop watching.
 So, think about what you want to say before you push the “record” button.
 It’s okay to have a note card.
 Or write your notes in large letters on a flip chart posted on the wall just behind the camera.

 3. Get right to the point in the first few seconds or you risk losing people.
 We’re all used to seeing short, snappy videos on social media.
-If you start with a long, boring introduction, people won’t stay with you.
+If you start your fundraising videos with a long, boring introduction, people won’t stay with you.

 4. Keep it short.
 Nearly two-thirds of consumers prefer video under 60 seconds.
 (Insivia)